Skip to contents

 p_values

 instructions for calculating p-values and to determine the median band.
 If NULL (default), no p-values are calculated and median_band_pct is used to determine the median band.
-To calculate p-values, an object generated by the create_p_dist() function must be provided here.
-If p_values is set to 'auto', this ale() function will try to automatically create the p-values distribution; this only works with standard R model types.
+To calculate p-values, an ALEpDist() object must be provided here.
+If p_values is set to 'auto', this ALE() function will try to automatically create the p-values distribution; this only works with standard R model types.
 An error message will be given if p-values cannot be generated.
 Any other input provided to this argument will result in an error.
-For more details about creating p-values, see documentation for create_p_dist().
-Note that p-values will not be generated if 'stats' are not included as an option in the output argument.
+For more details about creating p-values, see documentation for ALEpDist().
+Note that p-values will not be generated if output_stats is FALSE.

 p_alpha